 To qualify for entry into Early College, by the end of grade 10, students must:

 - Be currently enrolled as a FCPS student*

-- Complete State Assessment Requirements for High School Graduation (passing scores for PARCC, MISA, HSA, etc.)
+- Complete State Assessment Requirements for High School Graduation (passing scores for MCAP, MISA, HSA, etc.)

 - Meet College and Career Readiness standards for Dual Enrollment.
-Assessment scores (SAT, ACT, ACCUPLACER, PARCC, and more) determine college and career readiness.
-Scores required to enroll in college level, credit-bearing courses are:
+Assessment scores (SAT, ACT, ACCUPLACER, MCAP, and more) determine college and career readiness.
+Scores required to enroll in college level, credit-bearing courses are below.